mjspriggs/overview/glossary/glossary.md

 ### testing data
 {: #x7736833}

 A set of annotated documents that can be used to evaluate system metrics after ingestion and training.
-See also [blind data](/docs/overview?topic=overview-glossary#x7881128), [training data](/docs/overview?topic=overview-glossary#x2860199).
+See also [blind data](#x7881128), [training data](#x2860199).

 ### third-party
 {: #x2877945}

-Pertaining to a product or service that is provided by a company other than {{site.data.keyword.IBM_notm}}.
+Pertaining to a product or service that is provided by a company other than IBM.

 ### tile
 {: #x2092493}